bimdata/documentation-old/doc_sphinx/guide/concepts/ifc.rst

 * Retrieve the model as a 3D GLTF file
 * Retrieve elements and properties
 * Retrieve the spatial structure
-* Retrieve classifications, systemes and zones
+* Retrieve classifications, systems and zones
 * Retrieve 2D plans in SVG format

 Upload an IFC